mhoangvslev/F-RDFQuotient/README.md

-To store an RDF file in postgres, dictionary-encode it there, summarize it (weak summary for now) and store the (encoded) summary in Postgres, call SummaryBuilder with e.g.
+To store an RDF file in postgres, dictionary-encode it there, summarize it (weak and typed weak summary for now) and store the (encoded) summary in Postgres, call SummaryBuilder with e.g.

 loadsummarize pathToNTfile